On groups of units of special and one-relator inverse monoids: An approach to computing pieces via regular languages

 The important thing to note about the set $\U$ is the following: Let $p$ be a prefix of some relator $r_i$ with $i \in I$.
 Then by definition $p \in \Sigma \subseteq \Sclo$.
 If in addition $p \in \U$ then $p$ is an invertible prefix of a relator and we will prove below that this invertible prefix $p$ will be computed by the Benois algorithm.
 However it is very important to note that the converse need not be true since it is possible that $p \in \Sclo$, $p^{-1} \not\in \Sclo$ but $\red(p^{-1}) \in \Sclo$.

 \begin{lem} Let $p$ be a prefix of the relator $r_i$ where $i \in I$.
 If $p \in \U$ then $p$ is an invertible prefix of $r_i$ computed by the Benois algorithm. \end{lem} \begin{proof} Since $p \in \U$ it follows by definition of $\U$ that $p^{-1} \in \Sclo$.
-It follows that
+It follows that $\red(p^{-1}) \in \Sclo$ since by definition the set $\Sclo$ is closed under the operation of partial free reduction of words, and hence

-since by definition the set $\Sclo$ is closed under the operation of partial free reduction of words.
 It follows from the definition of the Benois algorithm that $p$ is an invertible piece of $r_i$ computed by the Benois algorithm. \end{proof}

 \begin{remark} It is important to note that we are \emph{not} claiming that $\U$ contains \emph{all} the invertible prefixes of relators computed by the Benois algorithm. \end{remark}

 We will now prove that $\U$ does contains \emph{all} prefixes of relators computed by the Adjan algorithm.
 Combining this with Lemma~\ref{lem:UandBenois} will prove Theorem~\ref{thm_findsmore}.